 Cambezon

-Reached through an unshowy entrance on Kerameikou street – where every second building is an Airbnb -, Cambezon opens onto a gravel courtyard thick with plants and string lights, the kind of urban garden where a well-made coffee is the first excuse to linger.
-It works as an all-day hangout, but its pace picks up from late morning onward, with espresso, filter and iced options sharing the table with small plates and, later, easygoing drinks – coffee still very much part of the conversation, not an afterthought.
+Reachable through an unshowy entrance on Kerameikou street – where every second building is an Airbnb -, Cambezon opens onto a gravel courtyard thick with plants and string lights, the kind of urban garden where a well-made coffee is the first excuse to linger, and a warm community vibe may just keep you coming back.
+It works as an all-day hangout, but its pace picks up from late morning onward, with espresso, filter and iced options and loading the table with small plates and, later, easygoing drinks – coffee still very much part of the conversation, not an afterthought.

 Kerameikou 110, Kerameikos